 Spousal Support is Not a Cut and Dry Issue

 Under Florida divorce law, spousal support may be awarded under certain situations to either the wife or the husband.
 Spousal support is not meant to be punitive.
 Instead, it is sometimes awarded to help the lower earner- whether that is the husband or the wife- to get “back on their feet” or maintain the marital lifestyle for at least some period of time following the end of a marriage.
 Although support may often be thought of as paid on an ongoing basis, it may be awarded as a lump sum or as some combination of the two.
 When making a determination of whether or not to award support, the court may consider many factors including non-monetary issues.
 Spousal support is not a cut and dry issue.
-If you are a husband or father, and considering a divorce, then the firm In Law We Trust, P.A., should be your first call.
+If you are a husband or father, and considering a divorce, then the firm In Law We Trust Divorce and Family Lawyers, should be your first call.
 We will counsel you about your rights and responsibilities under Florida law to ensure that you are well-represented and your interests are well-protected.